cbcrg/tcoffee/docs/tcoffee_manual.rst

 Choosing the right package (without flipping a coin !)
 ------------------------------------------------------
 Each available package has something to go for it, it is just a matter of knowing what you want to do !!
-T-Coffee is probably the most versatile, but it comes at a price and it is currently slower than many alternative packages.
-In the rest of this tutorial we give some hints on how to carry out each of these applications with T-Coffee.
+T-Coffee is probably the most versatile, but it comes at a price, its default aligner being currently slower than many alternative packages.
+In the rest of this tutorial we give some hints on how to carry out each of these applications within the T-Coffee framework.

 ================= ====== ===== ======== ======== ========